ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Shipping.UPS/README.md

 }
 ```

 This library also supports more complex cases that require mulitple shipping accounts with different credentials.
 For example, in a franchise business model where each location is independent but all sell on one ecommerce solution.
-In that case, still inject one instance of UPSCommand exactly as above.
+In that case, still inject one instance of UPSService exactly as above.
 You can provide empty strings for the fields.
 However, when you call methods on the interfaces, provide the optional `configOverride` parameter.

 ```c#
 UPSConfig configOverride = await FetchShippingAccountCredentials(supplierID);